torvalds/linux/Documentation/mm/damon/maintainer-profile.rst

 be queued in mm-stable [3]_ , and finally pull-requested to the mainline by the memory management subsystem maintainer.

-Note again the patches for review should be made against the mm-unstable tree [1]_ whenever possible.  damon/next is only for preview of others' works in progress.
+Note again the patches for mm-unstable tree [1]_ are queued by the memory management subsystem maintainer.
+If the patches requires some patches in damon/next tree [2]_ which not yet merged in mm-unstable, please make sure the requirement is clearly specified.

 Submit checklist addendum
 -------------------------